 Working Group members received input from many individuals involved in the SBIR/STTR programs throughout NIH.
-Members received numerous briefings from the NIH Office of Extramural Research about the NIH SBIR/STTR programs, their history, and the effect of changes brought about by new rules from the Small Business Administration as a result of the recent reauthorization.
-Of these changes, Working Group members considered the new restrictions on receiving waivers for award total to be most concerning.
+Members received numerous briefings from the NIH OER about the NIH SBIR/STTR programs, their history, and the effect of changes brought about by new rules put in place by the SBA as a result of the recent reauthorization.
+Of these changes, Working Group members considered the new restrictions on receiving waivers for award totals to be the most concerning.

-In addition to the experiences and insights of IC Directors who served on the Working Group, members received significant input from SBIR/STTR program staff from many ICs.
+In addition to the experiences and insights of IC Directors who served on the Working Group, members received significant input from SBIR/STTR program staff at many of the ICs.
 Several served on panels at SMRB meetings, and many more participated in interviews with SBIR/STTR Working Group members.
-Several common themes arose from these interactions, including the importance of allowing ICs to retain flexibility in how they operate and manage their SBIR/STTR programs; the difficulty of speeding up the application, review, and funding process; and objections to the new restrictions on receiving waivers for award totals.
+Several common themes arose from these interactions, including the importance of allowing ICs to retain flexibility in how they operate and manage their SBIR/STTR programs;

-4 To view the National Research Council report, see http://books.nap.edu/catalog.php?record_id=11964.
+4To view the National Research Council report, see http://books.nap.edu/catalog.php?record_id=11964.